 If granted, the regulatory authority must specify the period for which the temporary waiver will apply, which can be up to 12 months.
-The regulatory authority must issue or reissue the service approval, specifying the element and/or regulation to which the temporary waiver applies, the period of the waiver, and any conditions placed on the waiver.
+The regulatory authority must issue or reissue the service approval, specifying the regulation to which the temporary waiver applies, the period of the waiver, and any conditions placed on the waiver.